 The primary bathroom (and ‘primary suite’) used to be called the ‘master bathroom’ and ‘master suite’.
 These terms are still commonly used BUT the terms ‘primary bathroom’ and ‘primary suite’ are now the preferred terms to use in design, construction, and real estate.

-Some of the tips I’ll share are in question form while other tips are in statement form.
-Regardless of the form, they ALL fall under the umbrella of how to design a functional bathroom.
+Some of the tips I’ll share are in question form, while others are in statement form.
+Regardless of the form, they ALL fall under the umbrella of designing a functional bathroom.

 TIP 1.
 YOUR PRIMARY BATHROOM LAYOUT IS THE FOUNDATION FOR DESIGNING A FUNCTIONAL PRIMARY BATHROOM